 - He's a museum curator with a fetish for perfection.
 No one's ever gotten close to him; how could they?
 They're never as perfect as the portraits, the sculptures, the art that never changes.
 Then one day, an intern is hired on—a young, messy, disorganized intern, whose hair and desk are in a constant state of disarray.
 The curator is going half-mad with this walking embodiment of chaos; so why can't the he stand the thought of the intern leaving at the end of their assistantship?

 - Yalena used to breed greyhounds; now, she rescues them.
-But one of the most powerful magnates in the racing industry takes issue with her efforts, and sends a professional saboteur to infiltrate her grassroots organization and undo it from within.
-Unfortunately, that saboteur quickly finds Yalena’s spirit and determination irresistible (not to mention her perky smile and gorgeous eyes).
-Failure isn’t an option; what’s a formerly heartless corporate terrorist to do?
+But one of the most powerful magnates in the racing industry takes issue with her efforts, and sends a professional saboteur to infiltrate her grassroots organization to undermine it from within.
+Unfortunately, that saboteur quickly finds Yalena's spirit and determination irresistible (not to mention her perky smile and gorgeous eyes).
+Failure isn't an option; what's a formerly heartless corporate terrorist to do?